dipanshunagar/galerts-twitterbot/README.md

     Remember to copy the RSS Feed URL once the GAlert is saved, using the RSS icon in the list of you set alerts.

-2. Sign up for twitter dev account, create an application and enter the api connection credentials in main.py
+2. Sign up for a twitter dev account (using the bot's twitter account for simplicity), create an application and enter the api connection credentials in main.py

 3. Set up a heroku application and push these files into it.